-Mother’s Day is less than two weeks away.
+Mother’s Day about two weeks away.
 Mothers, grandmothers, daughters, granddaughters who are mothers and daughters-in-law will be celebrated.
 Most will receive a flower delivery or perhaps a piece of sparkling jewelry.
-I am writing this story from our home in California with thoughts of boarding a plane in a few days to celebrate my own mother.

 Words Are A Powerful Gift